-If you think you have this problem, it’s important to see a specialist.
-A professional will be able to diagnose your symptoms.
+Do you think you may have this problem?
+Then, it’s important that you see a specialist.
+A professional can diagnose your symptoms.

 The most common tests are:

-This method is used the most for detecting lactose intolerance.
-The person consumes a lactose solution at 15-minute intervals, then blows into an airtight bag.
+This is the test doctors order the most often to diagnose lactose intolerance.
+First, the patient consumes a lactose drink.
+Then, every 15 minutes, the patient blows into an airtight bag.

 When the small bowel can’t digest milk sugar, it moves into the large bowel.
 The bacteria present there use it as food and produce hydrogen.
 Therefore, if your breath has a good amount of hydrogen, maybe it’s due to a problem digesting lactose.